J.W. Corbett - Wildlife

 In addition to deer, turkey and feral hogs that draw human hunters, Corbett provides habitat for many other types of wildlife, including the Bachman’s sparrow and federally endangered red-cockaded woodpecker.
 The 3,000-acre sawgrass marsh is habitat for the endangered snail kite.
 Up to 20 pairs of sandhill cranes nest on Corbett during fall and winter.

-The best place to view wildlife year-round is the Hungryland Boardwalk and Trail.
-The 1.2-mile trail is located away from the hunt areas and has interpretive signs describing the plant and animal communities.
+The best place to view wildlife year-round is the 1.2-mile Bald Cypress Boardwalk and Trail.

 Look for white-tailed deer and bobcats in early morning and late afternoon.
 Pileated woodpeckers and barred and screech owls forage in the cypress dome.
 River otters and raccoons are sometimes seen near the boardwalk.
 Look for herons, egrets and common yellowthroats in the marshes.
 Listen as you walk, red-shouldered hawks are commonly heard.